Tropical Storm Epsilon forms, as Atlantic nears record for busiest hurricane season

 Epsilon is the fifth letter in the Greek alphabet.
 Its use comes after that of Alpha, a subtropical storm that hit Portugal; Beta, which drenched Texas; Gamma, which dumped heavy rains over the Yucatán Peninsula before falling apart over the Bay of Campeche; and Delta, which also struck both the Yucatán region of Mexico and southwest Louisiana as a Category 2 hurricane.

 Only one other year has necessitated dipping into the Greek alphabet.
-That was 2005, the same season that featured Hurricanes Rita, Wilma, and Katrina.
+That was 2005, the same season that featured Hurricanes Rita, Wilma and Katrina.
 That year made it six names into the Greek list, concluding with Zeta.

 Since the hurricane season doesn’t officially wrap until Nov.
 30, there is plenty of room for more this year.
 So get ready for Eta, and Theta, and possibly even Iota.